mt1022/PhylogeneticResources/README.md

 #### Online tools
 Visualize and manipulate tree
 - [Interactive Tree Of Life](https://itol.embl.de/): display, annotation and management of phylogenetic trees.
-- [Phylotree.js](http://phylotree.hyphy.org/): visualize and label branches in phylogenetic trees.
+- [Phylotree.js](http://phylotree.hyphy.org/): visualize and label branches in phylogenetic trees (for use in branch or branch-site models in HyPhy and PAML).

 Visualize MSA
 - [MView](https://www.ebi.ac.uk/Tools/msa/mview/)